pjsg/littlefs/FUZZING.md

 make test_afl
 ```

-The `afl/test_afl` program reads from stdin a list of commands
+The `afl/test_afl` and `afl/test` programs read from stdin a list of commands
 and arguments.
 These are interpreted and executed on the API.
+These two programs
+are identical, except that `afl/test` does not require that `afl` is installed.

 The second is to run this test program under afl as follows (where findings is
 the output directory):